stfnhmplr/homebridge-denon-marantz-avr/README.md

 - 'NETWORK'
 - 'TV'
 - 'IRADIO' (Internet Radio)

-###todo
+- 'DOCK'
+- 'IPOD'
+- 'NET/USB'
+- 'RHAPSODY'
+- 'PANDORA'
+- 'LASTFM'
+- 'IRP'
+- 'FAVORITES'
+- 'SERVER'
+- 'FLICKR'
-- ~~add getInput function~~
+- 'NAPSTER'
-- ~~add volume characteristics~~
+- 'HDRADIO'

 ###notes
-If you are interested in setting the volume of your reciever with Siri than [this](https://github.com/robertvorthman/homebridge-marantz-volume) plugin might be a good addition.
+If you are interested in setting the volume of your receiver with Siri than [this](https://github.com/robertvorthman/homebridge-marantz-volume) plugin might be a good addition.
 Only remember to not tell Siri "Set the light in the Living room to 100 %" ;) homebridge-marantz-volume was written by Robert Vorthman (thanks!)